Lovely Portuguese shop at Lisbon’s fleamarket: ‘Campo Santa Clara ceramics’

 The shelves are full of crockery, tableware and decorative objects, in an explosion of colors and iconic products such as pumpkins, cabbages, swallows, roosters, frogs, lizards, sardines and hanging codfish.

-Designer Bordalo Pinheiro had a great sense of humor.. 😉 many of his designs, for example the collection of cabbage leaf dinnerware, are very funny…. !
+Designer Bordalo Pinheiro had a great sense of humor.. 😉 Many of his designs, for example the collection of cabbage leaf dinnerware, are very funny…. !

 Swallow nest (andorinha): symbol of loyalty and love